iboffa/flexing/README.md

 <flexing-layout name="layout-name" [components]="components"></flexing-layout>
 ```

-`name` is needed as an id for the Glayout component
+`name` is needed as an id for the flexing layout component

 `components` is an array of `WidgetConfig` element (see next paragraph)